Japanese work environment: Matsuri Takahashi's case (2016)

 Matsuri Takahashi's case proved that Dentsu's corporate environment had not changed since the death of its employees in 1991.
 Dentsu blamed Matsuri Takahashi's case partly on a serious lack of humanpower in the growing divisions, such as internet advisement.
 The CEO of Dentsu made an announcement to the public saying, "We should have come to grips with the situation by increasing the number of staff in those divisions".
 In Japan, lifetime employment still remains in numbers of companies and therefore, it is difficult to hire and fire people depending on the company's needs.
-This CEO's quote indicates Japanese social structure which is stable but have low mobility which may cause stress toward employees.
+This CEO's quote indicates a Japanese social structure which is stable but has low mobility which may cause stress toward employees.

 After her case, the Abe administration pitched a conference to improve working conditions in Japan.
 The first meeting was held in September, 2016.
 In addition to that, the Japanese government announced their first report about over-worked death.
 According to this official announcement, 23% of the major companies in Japan have possibility of having illegal over-work.
 The Minister of Health, Labour and Welfare, Yasuhisa Shiozaki, who is responsible for Labour Standard Inspection Office, emphasised the importance of strengthening these sectors.

 The labour standard inspection office is now suffering from lack of manpower compared to the numbers of companies they need to investigate.
 After facing criticism from the public, Labour Standards Act No.36 now faces the possibility of amendment, for it has proven its incompetence.
 Although many of the labour law are claimed to be amended, the social norm of Japan, including strong corporatism, are preventing these laws to be no more than self-imposed control and effort obligation.

 Future

 There is a growing shift in Japanese working conditions, due to both the government intervention as a result of declining birth rates and labour productivity, and companies competing for increasingly scarce numbers of workers due to a drop in the working-age population as a result of low birth rates.
 Many Japanese companies are reducing work hours and improving working conditions, including by providing amenities such as sports facilities and gyms.
 The Japanese government is pushing through a bill that would make it compulsory for employees to take a minimum of five days leave, and to ensure that high-income employees in certain sectors such as finance be paid according to performance rather than hours worked.

-The issue of Japan's work culture was even prioritised by the former Prime Minister Shinzo Abe.
+The issue of work conditions was even prioritised by the former Prime Minister Shinzo Abe.
 In 2019, the Act on the Arrangement of related Acts to Promote Work Style Reform, which is also known as the Work Style Reform Act, was passed by the National Diet.
 This law sought to reform eight key labour laws to improve working conditions.

+There is 3% of Japan's workforce consists of foreign workers, having quadrupled in the past 15 years to million.
+On the other hand, Japan's population has been shrinking, with a steadily declining birth rate and rapid aging.